11 Best Kids Waders: Reviewed and Rated 2025

 When buying boots, consider these things;

-• Traction: Felt and studded felt soles are usually best on slippery rocks, Deep lug rubber with studs is the next best, followed by just rubber grips soles.
+• Traction: Felt and studded felt soles are usually best on slippery rocks.
+Deep lug rubber with studs is the next best, followed by just rubber grip soles.

 • Durability